bg3mdo/pisdr_hat/README.md

   - Adding VHF/UHF RX by placing a TV dongle silicon tuner - still using I2C bus to control?
   - Adding VHF/UHF TX by adding AX5043/ADF7021 to produce a pure carrier, or maybe ADF5351? and a mixer, for example SA612, to do upconverter?

+This project idea is based many hams' SDR projects, this is a combine and development of current ideas, thanks to different contributors in this area.

+This project will follow CC-SA-BY4 license, you are free to use and modify to fit your idea in.

 More to follow, many thanks, DE BG3MDO